 Address: Messedamm 22, 14057 Berlin

 Called “spaceship”, “Noah's Ark” or even “aluminium monster” - the International Congress Centrum stands in the western part of Berlin.
 This giant High-Tech complex from the 1970s will offer you unique opportunities to play with high contrast, intense shadows and highlights thanks to its powerful concrete blocks.
-Don't forget to check the parkaus!
+Don't forget to check the parks!

 11. The Washing Machine - Bundeskanzleramt